-My purpose-seeking quest took a leap forward when I got a job designing environmental education programs for the Rocky Mountain YMCA.
-I later became a Director of the Y’s Leadership Camp.
+My purpose-seeking quest took a leap forward when I got a job designing principle-based environmental education programs for the Rocky Mountain YMCA.
+I later became Co-Director of the Y’s Leadership Camp.

-I met and befriended Steve Van Matre, founder of the Institute for Earth Education (IEE).
-Steve taught me to design programs that were fun, engaging, and based on science and engaging learning principles.
-I became IEE’s Senior Trainer.
+Also, as a trainer for the Institute for Earth Education (IEE), I learned to design immersive, outdoor ecology programs that were fun, engaging, and based on science and engaging pedagogical principles.

-As an Associate of ASI, I added self-empowerment to environmental education.
-I designed Earthways: Experiences in Personal and Environmental Exploration, a 3-week wilderness camp for teens that combined ASI’s character-building approach with IEE’s ecological understanding.
-Creating and running Earthways was one of the highlights of my life.
+I designed and ran Earthways: Experiences in Personal and Environmental Exploration, a 3-week wilderness camp for teens that combined ASI’s character-building approach with IEE’s ecological understanding.
+Earthways was one of the highlights of my life.

-I also helped design a Freedom Skills programs that helped people develop the “generic” – high-order, transferable — skills to move from “freedom from” to “freedom to.”
-By developing skills such as initiative, purpose, patience, perseverance, and creativity, our programs both engaged and empowered kids.
+During the winters, I also helped design a Freedom Skills programs that helped people of all ages develop personal competence based on “generic skills”— high-order, character skills that enable us to move from “freedom from” to “freedom to.”

-Another highlight of this part of my life was becoming Director of Yamnuska Mountain School in Canmore, AB.
+Another highlight was becoming Director of Yamnuska Mountain Schoo (YMS) l in Canmore, AB.

 Creating and the Path of Least Resistance

-While researching creativity for ASI, I stumbled on the work of Robert Fritz, author of The Path of Least Resistance.
+While researching creativity for the Freedom Skills project, I stumbled Robert Fritz’s book The Path of Least Resistance.

-His creating process offered me a radically different approach to producing results than problem solving.
-I trained and worked with Robert for 9 years, upping my ability to shift from a problem-driven “freedom from” stance to a results-driven stance based on “freedom to create what matters.”
+I trained and worked with Robert for 9 years, upping my ability to shift from a problem-driven, “freedom from” stance to a creating stance based on “freedom to create what matters.”

-I helped individuals master their creative process and create purpose driven lives, work and relationships.
-It was working with Fritz that I learned that life’s purpose tends to emerge as we create what we truly want in our lives and work.
+I helped individuals master their creative process, and create purpose driven lives, work and relationships.

-And I wanted to write about that process as well as do, teach and coach folks in it.
+As well as empowering individuals to create simple, rich and successful lives, I wanted to write about that process.
 As I got deeper into both writing and creating, I saw I’d traveled full circle.

 As T.S.
 Elliot said in The Four Quartets, “At the end of all our exploration, we shall arrive at where we started, and know that place for the first time.”

-I connected a circle that started with empowerment and teaching, moved to experiential and Earth Education, then to creating what matters, and finally to writing as a way to empower others.
+I’d started with prevention and teaching, moved to experiential ed and Earth Education, then to creating what matters, and finally to writing as a way to empower others.

 Need Help Creating Your Life Purpose?

-You might find that you create your own path with heart much quicker and easier than I did.
+With a caring, supportive, personal life coach to help you, you might find that you find or create your own path quicker and easier than I did.